PIH/openmrs-module-imbbilling/Docs/DataModel.md

     String name -- The name of the ThirdParty
     Float rate -- The percentage rate that this ThirdParty covers

-**Questions/Issues:**
-* This needs a uuid, and should extend BaseOpenmrsMetadata
-* This should have retireable properties rather than voidable properties

 ## Data